Daniel-Andarge/AiML-credit-risk---loan-optimization-ml/README.md

 ## Acknowledgments

-- Thank you to the contributors and the open-source community for their support and resources.
+Special thanks to the contributors and the open-source community for their support and resources.